How Georgia Stanway found World Cup ‘discipline’ thanks to surprise mentor

 To do so, Stanway had to become “disciplined Georgia”, a change in mental approach that has been worked on with the help of an influential mentor, whose identity comes as a surprise to those who are gathered at England’s Terrigal training base.
 Stanway is candid as she credits much of her development as a player and as a person to Luke Chadwick, the former Manchester United winger, who she has been speaking to on the night before each match at the World Cup.

 Stanway’s career could have taken a different direction without Chadwick’s support, however.
-Chadwick made 25 Premier League appearances for Manchester United after making his debut as an 18-year-old in 1999, but struggled with his mental health in the early part of his career after the way he looked was routinely mocked on primetime BBC TV show They Think It’s All Over.
+Chadwick made 25 Premier League appearances for Manchester United after making his debut as an 18-year-old in 1999.
+But he struggled with his mental health in the early part of his career, after being routinely mocked on primetime BBC TV show They Think It’s All Over.
 As a young man, Chadwick bottled up his emotions but has since been empowered by opening up and highlighting the importance of talking.
 Following the end of his playing days, Chadwick has been determined that up-and-coming players do not suffer in silence like he did.

 “He went through his battles as a player and I was facing, not similar battles, but I was facing my individual battles at Manchester City,” Stanway reveals.
 “I’m not afraid to say it, I went through a time at City where it was a little bit up and down in terms of my mentality, my position, everything was changing and he [Chadwick] was my go-to in terms of getting clarity on my position, clarity on what I wanted to achieve in that season.”